 IoT apps offer many advantages already during development, but also in later use.
 Whether as a software department manager, programmer, tester, server administrator or user, different features and functionalities of IoT apps are of particular importance.

 The three biggest advantages of IoT Apps:

 - Creation and use without media discontinuity

-The IoT App represents the entire chain from data acquisition to user interface including configuration options.
-The creation, management and use are solved centrally and without media discontinuity by the system.
-The data can be integrated into third-party systems or data from third-party systems can be used in the IoT App via a standardised API.
+The IoT app represents the entire chain from data acquisition to the user interface with configuration options.
+The creation, management and use is solved centrally and without media discontinuity in the system.
+Via a standardized API, the data can be integrated into third-party systems or data from third-party systems can be used in the IoT app.

 - Full stack development

-All components required for an IoT App are created in the rapidM2M Studio.
-From the logic on the device itself to the logic on the IoT Platform to the user interface, the development is covered holistically.
-The system even goes one step further and includes processes for device and application management as well.
+In rapidM2M Studio, all components needed for an IoT app are created.
+From the logic on the device itself to the logic on the IoT platform to the user interface, the development is covered holistically.
+The system goes one step further and includes processes for device and application management.

 - Integrated release and deployment process

-The rapidM2M Studio includes functionality for release and deployment processes.
-In addition, an automatic version management of the IoT App is available.
-With the status “Stage”, “Released” and “Passive”, the test and life cycle of an IoT App is mapped.
-There are extensive mechanisms for rolling out the IoT App and the IoT Platforms and subsequently to individual devices.
+The rapidM2M Studio contains the functionality for release and deployment processes.
+In addition, automatic version management of the IoT app is available.
+The “Stage”, “Released” and “Passive” statuses are used to map the test and life cycle of an IoT app.
+Extensive mechanisms for rolling out the IoT app to defined IoT platforms and subsequently to individual devices round off the process.
 Rollout and update mechanisms over-the-air are also integrated.

 What does an IoT App consist of?